electroNBS/astro-avionics/README.md

 State machine and onwards will be written in PlatformIO in VSCode

 Raspi code will be written in Python
+        `7
 ### State Machine

+State on arduino

+variables

+- is raspi alive
+- is e32 alive
+- is main ejection charge connected
+- is drouge ejection charge connected
+- is backup ejection charge connected
+- is imu working
+- is BMP390 working
+- is gps working
+- is altitute above flgiht mode height // 0 is bmp not working
+- is rocket tumbling
+- is peack reached
+- is rocket straight ( take average gyro readings over some time and if it is within set threshold of its launch value , then 1 if it is )

+-